pythonidae-lupus/MyBlog/content/blog/dont-stop/index.md

 title: AGI
 date: "2019-05-07"
 thumbnail: ./agi_gf.png
-description: Pink is my favourite colour.
-I used to say my favourite colour was black to be cool, but it is pink - all shades of pink.
-If I have an accessory, it is probably pink.
+description: Artificial general intelligence (AGI) is different from artificial intelligence.
+Here I try to describe in brief what AGI is and what it aims to achieve.
 ---
 Okay…I know what artificial and intelligence means…but why general?